lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/5_rgb_led.rst

 .. image:: img/other/5.2.png

 In this code, the color model will be implemented and RGBLED will change colors along the model.
-Open “Thonny”, click“This computer” >> “D:” >> “Micropython_Code s” >> “05.2_GradientColorLight” and double click “GradientColorLight.py”.
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/05.2_GradientColorLight` and double click “GradientColorLight.py”.

 **05.2_GradientColorLight**